HumeyraBali/MoonlightSurvivors/README.md

 - **Game Systems**:
   - **Health System**: Player have health bar that decrease when taking damage and increase when collect hearth.
   - **Level Up System**: System for collect exp points and reach higher levels.
-  - **Item System**: The player can collect coins and droped dimonds from enemies and hearts from chests.
+  - **Item System**: The player can collect coins and dropped dimonds from enemies and hearts from chests.
   - **Spawn Systems**: There are spawn systems for enemies and chests.
   - **World Loop System**: The map is regenerated for infinite world scrolling.
   - **Weapon System**: System for manage weapon data and upgrades.

 - **Enemies**:
-  - **Bats**: Instant damage upon contact.
+  - **Bats**: Instantly deals damage to the player on contact.

 - **UI**:
   - **Main Menu**: The starting screen where players can begin the game or exit.
-  - **Game Over Menu**: Displayed when the player runs out of health.
+  - **Game Over Panel**: Displayed when the player runs out of health.
 It contain exit button which returns to main menu.
-  - **Pause Menu**: Displayed when the player press the Esc key.
+  - **Pause Panel**: Displayed when the player press the Esc key.
+It contain main menu and close buttons.
-  - **Level Up Menu**: Displayed when the player collect enough exp points for level up and show weapon upgrades.
+  - **Level Up Panel**: Displayed when the player collect enough exp points for level up and show weapon upgrades.

+### Version 1.2

+- **Game Systems**:
+  - **Health System**: Added boss health bar.
+  - **Item System**: Chests are dropped diamond, coin, health and enemies dropped diamond, coin.
+  - **Spawn Systems**: Spawn system improved.
+Enemy and object spawn wave system added.
+  - **World Loop System**: Map loop fixed and improved.
+  - **Weapon System**: New weapons and upgrades added.
+  - **Enemy System**: System for enemy stats manager which hp,damage,speed etc.
+  - **Passive Items System**: Added armor upgrade.
+Hp and damage persist upgardes added ( on store )

+- **Enemies**:
+  - **Slime and radish**: Sunny world enemies.
+Instantly deals damage to the player on contact.
+Big Slime is boss.
+  - **Bats and Wild pigs**: Red world enemies.
+Instantly deals damage to the player on contact.
+Big bat is boss.
+  - **Ghosts and Skuls**: Blue world enemies.
+Instantly deals damage to the player on contact.
+Big Ghost is boss.

+- **Weapons**:
+  - **Whip**: Upgrades: faster attack, double strike, more damage.
+  - **Throwing Ball**: Upgrades: faster attack, double ball throw, more damage.
+  - **Area Damage**: Upgrades: more damage.

+- **UI**:
+  - **Main Menu**: Added store button.
+  - **Level Up Panel**: Menu improved.
+Added Item description panel.
+  - **Win Panel**: Displayed when player can survive 5 min on game.
+  - **Store Panel**: It contains persistent upgrades for health and damage which purchase with coins.
+  - **Character Selection Panel**: 2 character selectable.
+  - **World Selection Panel**: 3 world selectable.

 ## Credits